madmaw/akitw/README.md

 For the animals and plants, it's just a billboard that always faces the camera.

 For the dragon is a bunch of convex shapes stuck together with a skeleton and some animations.
 The convex shapes are described using planes, but ended up being packed into strings.
+The geometry is described using the same data structure that the collision detection uses.

+Each plane has some metadata that describes how the textures map to it and whether it should have its normals averaged with its neighbours

-### Ocean, Fog, Lasers, and Fireballs
+### Ocean, Fog, Shadows, Lasers, and Fireballs

 I spent a few days trying to make a space laser kind of dragon breath attack in the shader, with limited success, then just went with a ball, also in the shader.
-Because fire was being done in the shader, I needed an enclosed environment to render it against, so I added a skybox (technically a cylinder since I didn't want to be bothered with dealing with the attenuation that a cube would bring).
+Because fire was being done in the shader, I needed an enclosed environment to render it against, so I added a skybox (technically a cylinder since I didn't want to be bothered with dealing with the attenuation at the corners of a cube).
 Without the skybox you wouldn't have been able to shoot above the horizon!

 Then deleted all of that and just went with a geometry fireball, which looks fine.
 I kept the skycylinder however.

 The ocean is also done in the fragment shader.
 Anything with a z below 0 is rendered blue.
 Again this relies on the skycylinder to work.
+If you fly out over the sea it's basically impossible to gauge altitude.
+I think it would have been pretty straight forward to put a texture on the surface of the ocean, which would mitigate this.

 I also wanted there to be a slight fog to give distant objects a sense of perspective.
-To prevent there from being a noticable difference between the sky and the fog on distant mountains, I made the fog light blue-ish.
+Fog doesn't apply to the sky cylinder, but to prevent there from being a noticable difference between the sky and the fog on distant mountains, I made the fog light blue-ish.
 There's probably a better way?

+Finally the shadows are also done in the shader.
+They're not real shadows, they're just circles and don't even respect the direction of the light.
+There needed to be shadows to help you gauge your altitude.
+There is a limit of 9 shadows that can be active at a given time as they're quite expensive, but with multiple GPUs I suspect this calculation is done in parallel.

 ### Game-like Experience